This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Example

-During the setup of a sensor plugin, the following warning message is generated:
+During the setup of a sensor plugin, the following (or similar) warning message is generated:

 Channel::setup: WARNING!